Fred Jackson (running back): Personal life

-Jackson is married to Danielle Jackson, with whom he has four children.
-The couple have been married since 2006.
+Jackson is married and has four children.

 Car accident

 On October 20, 2015, it was initially reported that a drag race just outside the Seahawks' training facility between Fred Jackson and teammate Marshawn Lynch ended with Jackson crashing his Corvette, first into a planter box and then a stop sign.
 However police later denied the report and said he was simply driving too fast.

 Television

 Jackson had his own television program airing on WBBZ-TV.
 The Fred Jackson Show aired Mondays during football season.
 It debuted on September 10, 2012, and ran for Jackson's last three years in Buffalo.
 In 2018, Jackson signed with MSG Western New York to be an analyst for its weekly postgame series, Bills Tonight.

 Jackson is now a part of Spectrum News One's post game show, Buffalo End Zone.

 Steakhouse

-Along with fellow Bills alumni Brian Moorman and Terrence McGee and other prominent Buffalo figures, Jackson operates SEAR, a high-end steakhouse located within The Avant in downtown Buffalo.
+Along with fellow Bills alumni Brian Moorman and Terrence McGee and other prominent Buffalo figures, Jackson operated SEAR, a high-end steakhouse located within The Avant in downtown Buffalo.
+The restaurant closed as a result of the coronavirus pandemic.